Yesteryear (Star Trek: The Animated Series): Production

-The network, NBC, expressed concern about the episode's depiction of a pet being euthanised.
+The network, NBC, expressed concern about the episode's depiction of a pet being euthanized.
 However, Star Trek creator Gene Roddenberry approved of writer D. C. Fontana's handling of the issue, and since NBC had given Roddenberry full creative control of the series, they had little choice but to broadcast the episode as it was.
 The Animated Series' co-producer Lou Scheimer later said "Yesteryear" was "probably my favorite episode.
 It sent a message to kids to be positive in the face of death."

 Broadcast

 Los Angeles-area stations aired this episode as the series premiere, instead of "Beyond the Farthest Star", to avoid violating the United States' FCC's equal-time rule, because one of the voice actors in "Beyond the Farthest Star", George Takei, was running for public office at the time.